 Thus, the work done is more in the second scenario.

 (a) When a conservative force does positive work on a body, the potential energy of

-When a body is displaced in the direction of the force, positive work is done on the body by the conservative force due to which the body moves to the center of force.
+When a body is displaced in the direction of the force, positive work is done on the body by the conservative force due to which the body moves to the centre of force.
 Thus the separation between the two decreases and the potential energy of the body decreases.

 Ans.
 Kinetic energy